 Being both a hybrid of comfort and indulgence, it never fails to delight with oozy, melty goodness.
 Being back i this magical city I have not only fallen in love with the dish again, but felt compelled to get in to the kitchen and make my own version.
 Here I have taken it a step further with the addition of roasted and pureed squash and a tangy pop of sweet sundried tomato for extra flavour.
 The squash adds lightness to what is often a heavy dish.

-All it takes is a bit of easy prep and you can kick back, watching the sun sets over the skyline with a chilled gin and tonic, whilst the oven fills your apartment with the smell of hot cheese.
+All it takes is a bit of easy prep and you can kick back, watching the sun sets over the skyline with a chilled gin and tonic, whilst the oven fills your new apartment from edinburgh apartments for rent with the smell of hot cheese.